Louise Bogan: Career

 Bogan is the author of six poetry collections, including Body of This Death (1923), Collected Poems: 1923–1953 (1954), and The Blue Estuaries: Poems, 1923–1968 (1968).
 She is also the author of several books of prose and translations.
 Bogan's awards include two fellowships from the Guggenheim Foundation, the 1955 Bollingen Prize from Yale University, and monetary awards from the Academy of American Poets and the National Endowment for the Arts.
 In 1945, she was appointed the Consultant in Poetry to the Library of Congress.
+She was a visiting professor at the University of Washington, Seattle; the University of Chicago; the University of Arkansas; and Brandeis University.

 Not only was it difficult being a female poet in the 1930s and 1940s, but her lower-middle-class Irish background and limited education also brought on much ambivalence and contradiction for Louise Bogan.
-She even refused to review women poets in her early career and stated, "I have found from bitter experience that one woman poet is at a disadvantage in reviewing another, if the review be not laudatory."
+She even refused to review women poets in her early career and stated in a letter: "I have found from bitter experience that one woman poet is at a disadvantage in reviewing another, if the review be not laudatory."

 Bogan published her first volume of poems, Body of This Death, in 1923.
 Her second volume, Dark Summer, appeared six years later in 1929.
 She also translated works by Ernst Jünger, Goethe, and Jules Renard.
 Later in Bogan's life, a volume of her collected works, The Blue Estuaries: Poems 1923–1968, was published with such poems as "The Dream" and "Women."